JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 ### ReSTIR DI

+In order to calculate direct lighting (light emitted by a light source, bouncing off a surface, and then hitting the camera), for each pixel, we need to loop over every light and point on those lights, and then calculate the light's contribution, as well as whether or not the light is visible.

+TODO: Diagram of camera -> surface -> sampling light sources

+This is very expensive, so realtime applications tend to approximate it by averaging many individual light samples.
+If you choose those samples well, you can get an approximate result that's very close to the real thing, without tons of expensive calculations.

-For direct lighting, Solari uses a pretty standard ReSTIR DI setup.
+To quickly estimate direct lighting, Solari uses a pretty standard ReSTIR DI setup.

-ReSTIR DI randomly selects points on lights, and then shares the random samples between pixels in order to choose the best light (most contribution to the image) for a given pixel.
+ReSTIR DI randomly selects points on lights, and then shares the random samples between pixels based in order to choose the best light (most contribution to the image) for a given pixel.

 #### DI Structure